One of the key drivers of mobile payments is recurring use.

 That experience is so far away from convincing a consumer to use a phone to pay for a dress or pair of pants.

-One area that is finding success in mobile payments on a regular and growing basis is in ticketing.
+One area finding mobile payments success on a regular and growing basis is in ticketing.

 It turns out the number of people using contactless ticketing via mobile or even wearable devices will approach 300 million within five years, according to new research.